If you’re in Ecuador and looking for an adventure (or at the very least, a very lively weekend), I recommend a visit to Baños de Agua Santa, Ecuador.

 Sunset: The Luna Volcan Pools

 The city has several public baths with very affordable entrance fees.
 But these can be busy, especially in the evening.
-If you want a more solitary place, perhaps one where you can chat with friends or simply relax in peace, I can’t recommend the Luna Volcan Pools enough.
+If you want a more solitary place, perhaps one where you can chat with friends or relax in peace, I can’t recommend the Luna Volcan Pools enough.

 Nestled on a hill above the city, the Luna Volcan pools come with an extraordinary view of Baños and her countryside.